oneapi-src/oneDNN/doc/primitives/eltwise.md

 ### General Notes

-1. All eltise primitives have a common initialization function (e.g., mkldnn::eltwise_forward::desc::desc()) which takes both parameters
+1. All eltwise primitives have a common initialization function (e.g., mkldnn::eltwise_forward::desc::desc()) which takes both parameters
    \f$\alpha\f$, and \f$\beta\f$.
 These parameters are ignored if they are unused.